Introduction: The Random Lamp That Started It All

 Yes, but with a strategy.

 When I source at flea markets, I move fast — Lens gives me a baseline.
-But I still use:
+But I still employ:

-That combination is lethal in a good way.
+That combination is lethal in a good method.
 I’ve done $3,200 weekends at flea markets using this method.

-Common Question: “What If I’m Not Good at Identifying Products?”
+Common Question: “What If I’m Not Strong at Identifying Products?”

 That was me in 2019.

 Lens leveled the playing field.
-I didn’t need niche knowledge to start flipping.
+I didn’t require niche knowledge to start flipping.
 I learned by scanning, comparing, and watching real data.
 It’s like outsourcing product knowledge to your phone.

 Using Visual Search Beyond Reselling